 Why can’t I get low?

-However, it’s more likely to be one or more of these:
+That being said, it’s also just as likely to be one or more of these:

 - Lack of stability (balance)